IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/create-a-new-media-user-interface.md

 title: Create a New Media User Interface
 ---

 The TomTom IndiGO Application Suite provides a default user interface (UI).
 This user interface might not be suitable for a media app (also called "media source"), when it does not conform to the typical organization of content, or when their offered content can not be liberally browsed or played or controlled.
 Such sources would look disappointing or completely unusable in the default user interface from the TomTom IndiGO Application Suite.

 A few examples of media apps which are not suitable for the default user interface:

-- A controller/player for an AM/FM/DAB+ radio tuner installed in the system: the default user interface would show the bands, stations, and favorites lumped together as tabs, and dump together all known stations in a single tab.
+- A controller/player for an AM/FM/DAB+ radio tuner installed in the system:
+  The default user interface would show the bands, stations, and favorites lumped together as tabs, and dump together all known stations in a single tab.
 - An app which can only stream music (for example via Bluetooth, or via Wi-Fi):
   No content would be available for browsing, without explanation.